Test-Time Adaptation for Visual Document Understanding

 \subsection{DocVQA-TTA: Document VQA adaptation benchmark}

-We use DocVQA~\cite{docvqa}, a large-scale VQA dataset with nearly 20 different types of documents including scientific reports, letters, notes, invoices, publications, tables, etc. The original training and validation splits contain questions from all of these document types.
-However, for the purpose of creating an adaptation benchmark, we select 4 \textit{domains} of documents: i) \textit{Emails \& Letters} (\textbf{L}), ii) \textit{Tables \& Lists} (\textbf{T}), iii) \textit{Figure \& Diagrams} (\textbf{F}), and iv) \textit{Layout} (\textbf{L}).
+We use DocVQA~\citep{docvqa}, a large-scale VQA dataset with nearly 20 different types of documents including scientific reports, letters, notes, invoices, publications, tables, etc. The original training and validation splits contain questions from all of these document types.
+However, for the purpose of creating an adaptation benchmark, we select 4 \textit{domains} of documents: i) \textit{Emails \& Letters} (\textbf{E}), ii) \textit{Tables \& Lists} (\textbf{T}), iii) \textit{Figure \& Diagrams} (\textbf{F}), and iv) \textit{Layout} (\textbf{L}).
 Since DocVQA doesn't have public meta-data to easily sort all documents with their questions, we use a simple keyword search to find our desired categories of questions and their matching documents.
 We use the same words in domains' names to search among questions (i.e., we search for the words of ``email'' and ``letter'' for \textit{Emails \& Letters} domain).
 However, for \textit{Layout} domain, our list of keywords is [``top'', ``bottom'', ``right'', ``left'', ``header'', ``page number''] which identifies questions that are querying information from a specific location in the document.
 Among the four domains, \textbf{L} and \textbf{E} have the shortest gap because emails/letters have structured layouts and extracting information from them requires understanding relational positions.
-For example, the name and signature of the sender is usually at the bottom or date is usually mentioned at the top left.
-However, \textbf{F} and \textbf{T} domains seem to have larger gaps with other domains as we suspect learning to answer questions regarding figures or tables, requires the model to understand local information withing the list or table.
+For example, the name and signature of the sender usually appear at the bottom, while the date usually appears at top left.
+However, \textbf{F} and \textbf{T} domains seem to have larger gaps with other domains, that we attributed to that learning to answer questions on figures or tables requires understanding local information withing the list or table.
 Fig.~\ref{fig:domains} (top row) exemplifies some documents with their questions from each domain.
-Number of documents in each domain is given in Appendix.
+Document counts in each domain are provided in Appendix.